 Having Help and a Support

 I’m not sure I could have endured without my husband as my “support staff”.
-It was critical but also a luxury to have his help.
-There were countless mornings I’d consult with him about the weather and if I should risk running in the rain or throw on an extra layer.
+It was such a luxury to have his help.
+There were countless mornings I’d consult with him about the weather and if I should risk running in the rain or wear an extra layer.
 And there was nothing better than when he’d rub my sore feet or draw an Epsom salt bath for my weary body.

 In the End

 Despite my struggles, I finished with my best time yet for the Encinitas Half Marathon.
-I enjoy working hard towards a goal because I grow so much during the process and when it’s over, I am grateful that I challenged myself.
-I also realize that life isn’t always how we imagine it will be.
-Sometimes, its a struggle.
+I enjoy working hard towards a goal because I grow so much during the process.
+When it’s over, I am overcome with gratitude that I challenged myself.
+I was reminded that life isn’t always easy and it’s ok to struggle.

 For additional half marathon tips please read these articles: